 TGbe editor: Change the text on P510L52 of 11be D1.1 as follows (#CID4677)

 (#2813)(#3108)For OFDMA transmission and non-OFDMA transmission to multiple users, a 160 MHz PPDU contains two EHT-SIG content channels for each of the two 80 MHz subblocks(#1279), each of which is duplicated as shown in Figure 36-45 (EHT-SIG content channels and their duplication in a 160 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-24) and 36.3.12.8.2 (EHT-SIG content channels).
-EHT-SIG content channels with the same index may carry different information in different 80 MHz subblocks for EHT-SIG for OFDMA transmission but shall carry the same information in different 80 MHz subblocks(#1279) for EHT-SIG for non-OFDMA transmission to multiple users.
+EHT-SIG content channels with the same index may carry different information in different 80 MHz subblocks for EHT-SIG for OFDMA transmission but shall carry the same information within each 80 MHz subblock (#1279) for EHT-SIG for non-OFDMA transmission to multiple users.

 TGbe editor: Change the text on P511L50 of 11be D1.1 as follows (#CID4677)

 (#3108)(#1279)For OFDMA transmission and non-OFDMA transmission to multiple users, a 320 MHz PPDU contains two EHT-SIG content channels for each of the four 80 MHz subblocks, each of which is duplicated as shown in Figure 36-46 (EHT-SIG content channels and their duplication in a 320 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-24) and 36.3.12.8.2 (EHT-SIG content channels).
-EHT-SIG content channels with the same index may carry different information in different 80 MHz subblocks for EHT-SIG for OFDMA transmission but shall carry the same information in different 80 MHz subblocks for EHT-SIG for non-OFDMA transmission to multiple users.
+EHT-SIG content channels with the same index may carry different information in different 80 MHz subblocks for EHT-SIG for OFDMA transmission but shall carry the same information within each 80 MHz subblock for EHT-SIG for non-OFDMA transmission to multiple users.

 CID 8127